-One additional course (3 credit hours) is required in the Humanities beyond what is required by the General Education [GE] requirements.
-This Humanities requirement can be fulfilled by any course that could satisfy a "Core" GE requirement (except for the synthesis courses and the natural sciences) as listed in the catalog.
+One additional course (3 credit hours) is required in the Humanities beyond what is required by the Mason Core [MC] requirements.
+This can be fulfilled by any Mason Core course except those listed under Information Technology, Synthesis, Quantitative Reasoning, or Natural Science.
+Students wishing to substitute alternate courses for this requirement must obtain departmental approval.